 Driver fatigue is a big problem when it comes to driving tractor-trailers.
 Drowsy driving can be just as bad as drunk driving.
 A drowsy truck driver will not be as alert as one who has gotten plenty of rest recently.
 This can lead to accidents because the truck driver won’t have the proper judgment to gauge the traffic and speed patterns of other vehicles.

-The weight, size, and length of the truck pose a big danger for other vehicles.
+The weight, size, and length of the truck pose a big danger to other vehicles.
 When a large truck collides with a small vehicle there will be more damage to the smaller vehicle because of the size differential.
 The weight of a truck, which can reach 80,000 pounds, can crush a smaller vehicle, which weighs roughly 3,500 pounds.